lRoMYl/swift-graphql-codegen/README.md

 - [x] Custom field whitelisting
 - [x] Support for custom unknown enum, this is necessary to ensure the generated code can work with future unknown enum value
 - [x] Support for optional namespace to avoid naming collision
-- [x] DH flavor APIClient
+- [x] DH flavor Repository
-- [ ] Provide service dependency injection for DH flavor APIClient, this is helpful to inject custom header, retry and timeout handling which is not defined in the generated code
+- [ ] Provide service dependency injection for DH flavor Repository, this is helpful to inject custom header, retry and timeout handling which is not defined in the generated code
-- [ ] Split base class generation with `action` option, this would allow integration with different GraphQL microservice providers without duplicated base class

 ## Installation
 ```